quantumified/gbg-extractor/README.md

 # GBG Extractor
 A Chrome extension made to extract GBG data from FoE and send it to a Discord bot.
+Download the latest release [here](https://github.com/quantumified/gbg-extractor/releases).
+Keep in mind this is still in early development so expect bugs and issues.